1952 United States Senate election in New York: Convention

 Cashmore had solid support from his native Brooklyn, Queens, the Bronx and the Capital District.
 Wagner's support came from Manhattan, Long Island, and Buffalo.
 Cashmore also took twelve crucial votes in Wagner's native Manhattan, delivered to him by renegade West Side leader Robert B. Blaikie.
 Westchester, which was expected to be solidly for its native son Stanley Church, had not yet voted before it became clear Cashmore would win; the county voted for Cashmore instead, beginning the stampede.

 Cashmore made an acceptance speech in which he assailed Senator Ives for playing to the reactionary base of the Republican Party despite his publicly avowed progressivism.

 Liberal nomination

-The Liberal met on August 28 and formally nominated Dr. George S. Counts, Professor of Education at Teachers College, Columbia University.
+The Liberals met on August 28 and formally nominated Dr. George S. Counts, Professor of Education at Teachers College, Columbia University.
 Counts's nomination was intended to be temporary, as the Liberal Party usually cross-endorsed the Democratic nominee.
 However, the nomination of John Cashmore proved untenable for the Liberals, and in early September they chose to stick by Counts as their candidate.
 The party considered endorsing Senator Ives but decided against such an endorsement due to Ives's vote for the Taft-Hartley Act in 1947.
 Counts himself chose not to withdraw from the race before the deadline of September 5, after Cashmore rejected a proposal that they both drop out in favor of Averell Harriman.